movsumhasanov/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 * As sample size \$n\$ increases, the sample mean distribution converges to a normal distribution with mean \$\mu\$ and variance \$\sigma^2/n\$.
 * Practical experiments confirm theoretical expectations, reinforcing the foundational importance of the CLT in statistical analysis.

----

-## Next Steps

-* Extend simulation to include other distributions (e.g., Poisson, geometric).
-* Analyze rate of convergence using statistical distance metrics like KL-divergence or KS-test.
-* Explore multivariate CLT and its implications in high-dimensional data.